Parched: Plot

 Kishan is a forward thinking local entrepreneur and employs women in the village for craft and handloom jobs.
 The women reveal at the Panchayat that Kishan has secured a large contract for their handicrafts and so they are prepared to save money for the installation of televisions.
 The elders reluctantly agree and this angers some men in the village, including Gulab, who resent Kishan for trying to liberate the women.

 The conservative and patriarchal village men are seen to be constantly visiting Bijli.
 She has been increasingly turning down offers for sex work which irks her boss, who threatens to replace her with a new younger girl Rekha (Tanya Sachdeva).
 Gulab's unhappy marriage exacerbates his anger issues and poor attitude towards women.
 Janki is repeatedly beaten and raped by Gulab.

 After being threatened by a pimp, Gulab and his friends take out their anger on Kishan.
 First they destroy his handicraft goods, and later on they violently beat him, prompting Kishan and his wife to leave the village.

 Frustrated, Bijli picks up Rani, Lajjo and Janki, and visit a local fort.
 Lajjo realizes that her husband, not her, may be the infertile one.
 In an experiment, Lajjo has sex with Bijli's lover and becomes pregnant.
 Bijli returns to the company to find that her dancing spot has been given to Rekha.
 She resorts to engaging in traumatic rough sex with multiple men in order to make money.

 Rani discovers that Gulab has stolen her last bit of savings and confronts him.
 He attacks Janki and then angrily walks away, leaving the women to fend for themselves.
 The next day, Rani sells her house and pays off her debts.
 She relieves Janki of her marriage, allowing her to reunite with her childhood sweetheart and continue with her studies.

 Lajjo informs Manoj of her pregnancy and he begins to beat her, implying that he was aware of his infertility.
 He accidentally falls onto a fire and is severely burnt, while Lajjo watches.
 Rani, Lajjo and Bijli finally decide to run away from the village in search for a better life, away from all the misery of customs, traditions and patriarchy.

+Casting for the film was handled by Mukesh Chhabra and Vicky Kisan Mourya.